Different Bible Study Methods

 Read much more on the Character Method of Bible Study with: Tools - Hints - 9 Steps to a Successful Character Reading.

 Download Character Method PDF Chart (print and keep a copy in your Bible.)

-Use Bible reference books to increase your understanding of the time period in the Bible characters life.
+Use Bible reference books to increase your understanding of the period in the Bible characters life.
 You can read online or download and print Bible maps and Biblical times here.
-In character studies having a map, history and culture of that time period as you are reading makes the Bible character come alive.
+In character studies having a map, history and culture of that period as you are reading makes the Bible character come alive.

 Recommend our two-week short-term character reading plans here.

 In the theme (thematic) method of Bible study, you will approach a theme within the Bible and perform a basic study of it.
 It is shorter than the Topical Method of Bible study, which comes later in these notes, and is much less exhaustive in its scope.
 In a topical study you would examine each possible verse that relates to your topic of study, including each sub-theme; in a thematic study, you will study only those verses that apply directly to a single theme.